 How do courts set child support in Texas?

 If children are half of the divorce equation, and money is the other half, then child support is the one subject that encapsulates both halves.
-The State of Texas has guidelines that provide child support percentages to be assessed against an obligor parent’s net monthly income.
+The State of Texas has guidelines that provide child support percentages to be assessed against an obligor parent's net monthly income.
 Income means (basically) any money earned due to work performed- wages, tips, salaries, commission, bonuses, etc. One child before the court means that twenty percent of your net monthly income is to go towards child support.
-Two is 25% and so on until you have can have at most fifty percent of your net monthly income utilized for child support purposes.
+Two is 25% and so on until you can have at most fifty percent of your net monthly income utilized for child support purposes.

 The goal of these child support formulas is to attempt to come close to what percentage of your income as an obligor parent would go towards your child's direct support.
-Of course, if your child were to need a pair of shoes for their basketball season or a new calculator for school, you probably would not bat an eye to pay for these items as well.
+Of course, if your child were to need a pair of shoes for their basketball season or a new calculator for school, you probably would not bat an eye to paying for these items as well.

 However, child support is intended as a bare minimum for you to pay for your child's support every month.
 If your child has special needs that require medical attention regularly, your child support obligation will likely be higher than the guideline levels we discussed earlier.